Mapleia/UBCSchedulerApp/README.md

 - As a user, I want to concentrate my courses in the PST morning, afternoon or evening
 - As a user, I want to be able to choose whether to spread my classes over the entire week or concentrate them on a handful of days.
-- As a user, I want to be able to have courses from both Winter Term 1 and Term 2, and have prerequisite courses from Term 1 come before Term 2.